DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the difference between a Service and a Resource?

+Service: Services are the building blocks of microservice architectures - broadly a service groups together endpoints, queriers, or jobs for the purposes of building your application. <br>

+Resource: Resource is a particular action for a given service.
+Resources represent a particular domain of a customer application.
+They are typically an instrumented web endpoint, database query, or backgroud job. <br>

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 Please include your fully instrumented app in your submission, as well.